Skip to main content

 url = 'https://api.va.landing.ai/v1/ade/extract'

-# Read the schema file as string
+# Define the extraction schema

 # Prepare files and data